citp/privacy-policy-historical/a/av/avv/avvo.com.md

-> *The following text is extracted and transformed from the avvo.com privacy policy that was archived on 2011-05-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110513051520id_/http%3A//www.avvo.com/support/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the avvo.com privacy policy that was archived on 2011-08-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110815184749id_/http%3A//www.avvo.com/support/privacy%3Fref%3Dfooter) for the most accurate reproduction.*

 # Privacy Policy | Avvo.com

 **AVVO.COM
 PRIVACY POLICY**

-Last Revised: October 31, 2010
+Last Revised: July 19, 2011

 This privacy policy ("Policy") applies to the Web site owned and operated by Avvo, Inc. ("Avvo" "we" or "us") located at www.avvo.com (the "Site").
 The Policy is designed to tell you how we collect and use personal information (as defined below) so you can make an informed decision about using our Site.
 Please read this statement before using our Site or submitting any personal information to us.
 By using our Site, you represent that you are 13 years old or older and you consent to the information collection and use practices described herein. **We reserve the right to change the provisions of this privacy policy at any time.
 We will notify you of these changes by posting a revised privacy policy on the Site and indicating on the privacy policy the date it was last updated.
 The revised privacy policy will also be posted to the Avvo Blog ([www.avvoblog.com](http://avvoblog.com/)); to receive additional notice of such changes visit the Avvo Blog and subscribe to updates via RSS or email.
 Your use of the Site following the posting of such changes or revised statement shall constitute your consent to any such changes.** We encourage you to review our privacy policy whenever you visit our Site to determine if any changes have been made and to make sure that you understand how any personal information you provide will be used.